Dominicmburu/Gibli/backend/fixes-to-do/fixes.md

 5. Deleteing a product also deletes its images from the s3 bucket else we will have a bloated bucket

 6. Why cant i delete Users, it says something in the lines of

     - The DELETE statement conflicted with the REFERENCE constraint "FK_Orders_Shipping".
 The conflict occurred in database "Marketplace", table "dbo.Orders", column 'ShippingId'.

+7. Remember to change the products to be displayed to only ever show products from verified sellers only in the 'GetProductsToDisplay' stored procedure by ALTERING THE WHERE CLAUSE TO 1
+   And in the search products sp or do a global search of IsVerified = 0